 No block-level sync

-Google Drive is natural choice for Android device as it’s already integrated, but you can still use it on other devices.
-Among the paid plans, the most common used is 2TB for $9.99/month and it comes with a discount if you pay for the year ahead of time.
-Its uploading speed for a 1GB folder is 10 minutes and the downloading speed is 5minutes.
+Google Drive is a natural choice for Android devices as it’s already integrated, but you can still use it on other devices.
+Among the paid plans, the most commonly used is 2TB for $9.99/month and it comes with a discount if you pay for the year ahead of time.
+Its uploading speed for a 1GB folder is 10 minutes and the downloading speed is 5 minutes.

-Actually, there are something you need to pay attention before using Google Drive, it limits daily traffic to 750GB, lack of block-level sync, password and expire date option.
+Actually, there is something you need to pay attention to before using Google Drive, it limits daily traffic to 750GB, and lack block-level sync, password, and expiration date option.

 2GB free cloud space